 The 21- member panel, 16 members present, unanimously chose Noseworthy and veteran commission and School Committee member, Kathleen A. Amuso, as co-chairs to succeed Eberwein.

 Noseworthy spent most of the hourlong meeting on the need to quickly wrap up the commission and SBA's collaboration on laying the groundwork toward determining the type and price of a high school project.
-However, the SBA on Monday couldn't say when the full- feasibility study would begin in order to estimate the cost of the project.

 The preliminary work has included assessing the physical condition of the current 43year-old Taconic, reviewing the city's vocational programs at Pittsfield High School and Taconic, and updating the educational plan for the Pittsfield Public Schools.